Tim and Helen Harless, Founders

 Soon after HAT Ranch was established in 2011, Tim met John Danielson of Vale Wine Company.
 They became friends and Tim discovered that he liked the quality of John’s wine, so asked John to consult as Tim produced his first HAT Ranch wines.
 That turned out to be a wise decision, as HAT Ranch Winery entered its first wines into a regional competition, bringing home the gold medal for its 2011 Chardonnay and the silver medal for its 2011 Riesling.
 From there, Tim produced more wine and the following year led to entering the 2011 Tempranillo, which won a gold medal, and the 2010 HAT Trick Red blend, which won a bronze medal in the Great Northwestern Wine Competition.

-When the opportunity to grow became available, HAT Ranch owners Tim and Helen acquired ownership over Vale Wine Company in January 2014.
+When the opportunity to grow became available, HAT Ranch founders Tim and Helen took over production of Vale Wine Company in January 2014.
 Inspired by John Danielson’s commitment to premium quality traditional varietals, Tim and Helen added the brand to complement the HAT Ranch brand’s pioneering heritage of offering artisan blends, lesser known wine varietals, and hand-produced small lot wines.
 Both labels will continue to seek the best grapes the Snake River Valley has to offer to continue premium wine production.
 HAT Ranch is excited to preserve their newly established tradition of producing a strong family of great wines.